Ocean Township High School: Athletics

-The softball team won the Group III state title in 1993, defeating Ramsey High School by a score of 5–3 in the championship game to finish the season with a record of 25–4.LogIudice, Daniel.
-"NJ softball: Greatest Jersey Shore high school teams ever", Asbury Park Press, May 28, 2020.
-Accessed December 9, 2020.
-"1993 Ocean Township (25-4) Behind a strong year by ace pitcher Nicole Siniscalco, Ocean Township won its first and only group championship with a 5-3 victory over Ramsey in the Group III championship game."
+The softball team won the Group III state title in 1993, defeating Ramsey High School by a score of 5–3 in the championship game to finish the season with a record of 25–4.

 The boys' soccer team won the Group III state championship in 1996 (defeating Scotch Plains-Fanwood High School in the tournament final) and 2018 (vs. Millburn High School).
 The 1996 team finished the season with a 16–6 record after defeating Scotch Plains-Fanwood by a score of 2–0 in the Group III championship game.
-In 2018, the team won the Shore Conference Tournament with a 1–0 overtime win against Christian Brothers Academy and won the program's second Group III title by a score of 1–0 against Millburn in the championship game to finish the season 21-3-1.LoGiudice, Daniel.
-"NJ boys soccer: Ocean Township wins wild state final for second ever title", Asbury Park Press, November 18, 2018.
-Accessed December 9, 2020.
-"Their hearts might have skipped a beat, or maybe several, but the Spartans held on for a 1-0 victory over the Millers in the Group III final on Saturday at Kean University....
-The Spartans (21-3-1) beat CBA in a thrilling overtime battle in this year’s SCT final, they edged Colts Neck in the Central Group III final this fall, and now they have a state title."
+In 2018, the team won the Shore Conference Tournament with a 1–0 overtime win against Christian Brothers Academy and won the program's second Group III title by a score of 1–0 against Millburn in the championship game to finish the season 21-3-1.